 Cherokee, Iowa 51012

-The CCUSO is operated by the Iowa Department of Human Services, under the directorship of Charles M. Palmer and under the leadership of Richard Shults, Administrator, Division of Mental Health and Disability Services.
-The facility's interim administrator is Brad Wittrock.
+The CCUSO program is operated by the Iowa Department of Human Services, under the directorship of Charles M. Palmer and under the leadership of Richard Shults, Administrator, Division of Mental Health and Disability Services.
+The facility's Superintendent is Cory Turner.

-Psychiatric security specialists, who are supervised by treatment program supervisors, provide direct-care services to the individuals served.
-The therapists, who are supervised by the clinical director, provide direct clinical services.
+Psychiatric Security Specialist (PSS) staff, who are supervised by Treatment Program Supervisor (TPS) staff, provide direct-care services to the individuals served.
+The therapists, who are supervised by the Clinical Director, provide direct clinical services.

-The CCUSO is located in Cherokee (on the campus of the Cherokee Mental Health Institute) and serves sexually violent predators for all 99 Iowa counties.
+The CCUSO is located in Cherokee [on the campus of the Cherokee Mental Health Institute (CMHI)] and serves sexually violent predators (SVP's) for all ninety-nine (99) Iowa counties.

 SVP Catchment Area